-ence that the three major side effects of the drug (nephrotoxicity, neurotoxicity, and diabetogenicity) were comparable to cyclosporine.
+By early 1990, more than 150 liver, kidney, heart, and heart-lung recipients had been treated from the time of transplantation with immunosuppression based on tacrolimus (FK 506) rather than cyclosporine (CyA).205 It was learned from this experience that the three major side effects of the drug (nephrotoxicity, neurotoxicity, and diabetogenicity) were comparable to cyclosporine.
 Hypertension and hyperlipidemia were less than in historical cyclosporine controls.
-The cosmetic effects of cyclosporine were not seen (Table 61.5).
+The cosmetic effects of cyclosporine were not seen (Table 79.5).

-The effective use of both cyclosporine and tacrolimus required the same pattern recognition and therapeutic response that have guided organ transplantation since its inception (see Table 61.4).
-The dose ceilings of the four widely used baseline immunosuppressants were imposed by toxicity: myelotoxicity for azathioprine and cyclophosphamide, and the more complex side effects shown in Table 61.5 for cyclosporine and tacrolimus.
+The effective use of both cyclosporine and tacrolimus required the same pattern recognition and therapeutic response that have guided organ transplantation since its inception (see Table 79.4).
+The dose ceilings of the four widely used baseline immunosuppressants were imposed by toxicity: myelotoxicity for azathioprine and cyclophosphamide and the more complex side effects shown in Table 79.5 for cyclosporine and tacrolimus.
 The dose floors were revealed by the breakthrough of rejection.
-Because none of the four drugs could be used alone, they had to be incorporated into "cocktails" in which the requisite doses of the individual drug constituents were determined on a case-to-case basis by trial and error.
+Because none of the four drugs could be used alone, they had to be incorporated into "cocktails" in which the requisite doses of the individual drug constituents were determined on a case-by-case basis by trial and error.
 Dose-maneuverable prednisone has remained a constant for 36 years, but steroid dependence declined with the more potent baseline agents.

 The lead organ for azathioprine was the kidney.
 The developmental responsibility for cyclosporine was shared by the kidney and liver, while the liver bore the principal burden for tacrolimus.^{193,201,203,205-209} However, progress with one kind of organ allograft inevitably meant progress for all.
-Thus, survival of each kind of organ graft rose in the same three distinct leaps between 1962 and 1998 (Fig. 61.5).
+Thus, survival of each kind of organ graft rose in the same three distinct leaps between 1962 and 1998 (Fig. 79.5).
 With tacrolimus, the intestine was no longer a "forbidden" organ.210-212